-- The NCCoE worked with project collaborators to develop two open, standards-based, commercially available example implementations demonstrating the following capabilities: - 423 MFA for e-commerce returning purchasers who use FIDO U2F - 424 MFA for administrators of the e-commerce system who use one-time pad principles - 425 cost threshold- or risk engine-initiated MFA request - 426 authentication log aggregation and display - While these capabilities are implemented as integrated example implementations in this guide, subsets of these capabilities could be deployed as organizational requirements may dictate.
-The modular design approach of the two example implementations is designed to support such use cases. - 430 The two example implementations include online e-commerce platform capabilities, risk assessment - 431 and MFA, and logging and display capabilities.
-The high-level reference architectures shown in Figure 4-1 - 432 and Figure 4-2 illustrate the two example implementations that are also known as the cost threshold and - 433 risk engine example implementations, respectfully. - 434 The example implementations were constructed on the NCCoE's VMware vSphere virtualization - 435 operating environment.
-Internet access was used to connect to remote cloud-based components, while - 436 software components were installed as virtual servers within the vSphere environment.
+The NCCoE worked with project collaborators to develop two open, standards-based, commercially available example implementations demonstrating the following capabilities:

+- MFA for e-commerce returning purchasers who use FIDO U2F - MFA for administrators of the e-commerce system who use onetime pad principles - cost threshold- or risk engine-initiated MFA request - authentication log aggregation and display

+While these capabilities are implemented as integrated example implementations in this guide, subsets of these capabilities could be deployed as organizational requirements may dictate.
+The modular design of the two example implementations is made to support such use cases.

+The two example implementations include online e-commerce platform capabilities, risk assessment and MFA, and logging and display capabilities.
+The high-level reference architectures shown in Figure 4-1 and Figure 4-2 illustrate the two example implementations that are also known as the cost threshold and risk engine example implementations, respectively.

+The example implementations were constructed on the NCCoE's VMware vSphere virtualization operating environment.
+Internet access was used to connect to remote cloud-based components, while software components were installed as virtual servers within the vSphere environment.

-437 4.1 Architecture Description
+4.1 Architecture Description

-- The architecture that was used to create the example implementations is described in this section.
-The - 439 example implementations were designed and built in the NCCoE lab environment.
-The lab network is - not connected to the NIST enterprise network.
-Table 3-1 lists the MFA software and hardware - 441 components used, as well as the specific function of each component.
-Hardware components, such as - the U2F, were used with laptops.
+The architecture that was used to create the example implementations is described in this section.
+The example implementations were designed and built in the NCCoE lab environment.
+The lab network is not connected to the NIST enterprise network.
+Table 3-1 lists the MFA software and hardware components used, as well as the specific function of each component.
+Hardware components, such as the U2F, were used with laptops.

-443 4.1.1 MFA for E-Commerce Returning Purchasers Who Use FIDO U2F
+4.1.1 MFA for E-Commerce Returning Purchasers Who Use FIDO U2F

-444 The example implementations demonstrated MFA by using FIDO protocols for the returning purchasers.
+The example implementations demonstrated MFA by using FIDO protocols for the returning purchasers.
 The retailer e-commerce platform was built on Magento.
-StrongKey, a technology collaborator in this
+StrongKey, a technology collaborator in this project, created a Magento module, magfido, to support the FIDO U2F protocol to enable strong authentication.

-- 446 project, created a Magento module, magfido, to support the FIDO U2F protocol to enable strong447 authentication. - 448 FIDO protocols have been designed to provide strong authentication by using a challenge-response- - based protocol with strong cryptographic keys and algorithms.
-U2F FIDO authenticators in the example - 450 implementations are hardware-based devices on which cryptographic keys are generated and used. - 451 FIDO protocols include a test-of-human-presence requirement to confirm that a real human is in - 452 possession of the U2F.
-The U2F was used in the USB Type A port of a laptop that used a current version - 453 of a graphical user interface operating system that did not require additional software drivers to be - 454 installed.
+FIDO protocols have been designed to provide strong authentication by using a challenge-responsebased protocol with strong cryptographic keys and algorithms.
+FIDO U2F authenticators in the example implementations are hardware-based devices on which cryptographic keys are generated and used.
+FIDO protocols include a test-of-human-presence requirement to confirm that a real human is in possession of the U2F.
+The U2F was used in the USB Type A port of a laptop that used a current version of a graphical user interface operating system that did not require additional software drivers to be installed.

-455 4.1.2 Cost Threshold- or Risk Engine-Initiated MFA Request
+4.1.2 Cost Threshold- or Risk Engine-Initiated MFA Request

-- 456 In both example implementations, the FIDO capability is supported by StrongKey's SKCE FIDO Server, - 457 which is integrated with the Magento e-commerce platform and Yubico's YubiKey NEO Security Key. - 458 Magento allows for the extension of its base code through modules.
-In the first example - 459 implementation, also known as the cost threshold example implementation, the magfido risk - 460 assessment module is used to override Magento's default checkout process to require FIDO-based - 461 strong authentication on purchases that exceed \$25-the dollar threshold used to simulate a riskier - 462 transaction. - 463 In the second example implementation, also known as the risk engine example implementation, the RSA - 464 Adaptive Authentication product provides risk engine analysis capabilities that can interact with the - 465 example implementation's Magento web server and that leverage the magfido module to require FIDO- - 466 based authentication from the returning purchaser.
+In both example implementations, the FIDO capability is supported by StrongKey's SKCE FIDO Server, which is integrated with the Magento e-commerce platform and Yubico's YubiKey NEO Security Key.
+Magento allows extension of its base code through modules.
+In the first example implementation, also known as the cost threshold example implementation, the magfido risk assessment module is used to override Magento's default checkout process to require FIDO-based strong authentication on purchases that exceed \$25-the dollar threshold used to simulate a riskier transaction.

+In the second example implementation, also known as the risk engine example implementation, the RSA Adaptive Authentication product provides risk engine analysis capabilities that can interact with the example implementation's Magento web server and that leverage the magfido module to require FIDO-based authentication from the returning purchaser.

-467 4.1.3 MFA for Administrators of the E-Commerce System Who Use One-Time468 Pad Principles
+4.1.3 MFA for E-Commerce System Administrators Using Onetime Pad Principles